 Note: This graph shows the 7-day moving average of influenza cases per 100,000 people in the WA health regions for 2022 by date of onset, received by the DoH, WA (through WANIDD) to the end of the current reporting week.

-The number of influenza cases reported as hospitalised increased slightly among both adults and children in the past week (Figure 7).
+The number of influenza cases reported as hospitalised in the past week increased among adults and decreased among children (Figure 7).